top of page

 About us

-We hope this will become a place where we can connect with the local community and share new values.
+We explore new possibilities for art through artist support, and we hope this space becomes a place where visitors connect with the local community and share new value through works and events.

 How to Engage